Triathlon at the 2024 Summer Paralympics – Men's PTS3

-The Paratriathlon at the 2024 Summer Paralympics – Men's PTS3 event at the 2024 Paralympic Games took place at 09:25 CEST on 2 September 2024 at Pont Alexandre III, Paris.
+The Triathlon at the 2024 Summer Paralympics – Men's PTS3 event at the 2024 Paralympic Games took place at 09:25 CEST on 2 September 2024 at Pont Alexandre III, Paris.
 11 athletes representing 9 nations competed.
+In addition, Ibrahim Al Hussein represented the Refugee Paralympic Team and Russian athlete Victor Chebotarev competed as a Neutral Paralympic Athlete.

 Venue

-The Para triathlon course will start from Pont Alexandre III bridge near Seine River and will end at the same place.
-The event will be over sprint distance.
-There will be 750 metre Swim through Seine River, 20 km para cycling at Champs-Élysées, Avenue Montaigne, crossing the Seine by the Pont des Invalides and reaching the Quai d'Orsay and last leg of 5 km run will end at Pont Alexandre III bridge.
+The triathlon course started from Pont Alexandre III bridge near Seine River and ended at the same place.
+The event was over sprint distance.
+There was be 750 metre Swim through Seine River, 20 km para cycling at Champs-Élysées, Avenue Montaigne, crossing the Seine by the Pont des Invalides and reaching the Quai d'Orsay and last leg of 5 km run will end at Pont Alexandre III bridge.

 Results

 World Triathlon confirmed the final entry list for the event in August 2024.